On a new layer, create a rectangle and apply a gradient fill of your choice to it.

-You may always change the opacity mask's gradient or move it around by clicking on the mask icon in the Transparency panel, don't forget to unlink the mask from the object otherwise you will be moving both - object and it's mask - at the same time.
+You can always change the opacity mask's gradient or move it around by clicking on the mask icon in the Transparency panel.
+Don't forget to unlink the mask from its object, otherwise you will be moving both at the same time.

-Copy the band (along with it's mask) and past to a new layer.
-Rotate it in a way you like.
+Copy the band (along with its mask) and past to a new layer.
+Rotate it in any way you like.

 Repeat step 12.

 Go to the Layer 3 (the first band we created).
 We will add some shining to it.
-Firstly, copy the band and paste it to the new layer, change the band's blending mode to normal and make sure that "registration" black color is used in the gradient.
+Firstly, copy the band and paste it onto the new layer.
+Now, change the band's blending mode to normal, and make sure that 'registration' black color is used in the gradient.

-Draw an ellips and fill it with black (registration) & white radial gradient, change it's Blending mode to Screen and Opacity to ~30% and place the ellips under the band.
+Draw an ellips and fill it with black (registration) & white radial gradient, then change its Blending mode to Screen and its Opacity to ~30%, and place the ellips under the band.

-Select both - the elips and the band and Make Opacity Mask
+Select both - the elips and the band - and click Make Opacity Mask

-On a new layer create an elips and fill it with b&w gradient (remember using registration black).
+On a new layer, create an elips and fill it with b&w gradient (remember to use registration black).

-Then apply the same Opacity mask as we did in Steps 14-16.
+Then apply the same Opacity mask we used in Steps 14-16.

-When you do any transformations to the elips (and in general to any object that has an Opacity mask) remember unlink the object from it's mask, otherwise you will end up transforming/moving both.
+When you do any transformations to the elips (and, in general, to any object that has an Opacity mask), remember to unlink the object from its mask, otherwise you will end up transforming/moving both.

-Here is what we've got after Step 18:
+Here is what we get after Step 18:

-Now we may create the same shining edges on some other bands.
-For doing this select another band (Layer 7) and copy & past it to a new layer.
-Because we applied opacity mask to this band we need to release it first to be able to use it as a new opacity mask.
+Now we can create the same shining edges on some other bands.
+For doing this select another band (Layer 7) and copy & paste it onto a new layer.
+Because we applied an opacity mask to this band, we now need to release it to be able to use it as a new opacity mask.

-Repeat Steps 15-18 for this band and for the band on the Layer 6.
+Repeat Steps 15-18 for this band and for the band on Layer 6.

-Now we need to tidy up our art board.
-Select all the objects on all the layers except for the background layer and group them (Cntrl+G / Command+G).
-Delete all empty layers.
+Now, we need to tidy up our art board.
+Select all of the objects on all of the layers, except for the background layer, and group them (Cntrl+G / Command+G).
+Delete any empty layers.